Insulet Corp Annual Shareholders Meeting Transcript

 Operator

-Good day, everyone, and welcome to the Insulet Corporation 2020 Annual Meeting of Stockholders.
-I would now like to turn the conference call over to Shacey Petrovic, President and Chief Executive Officer.
-Please go ahead.
+Welcome to Insulet Corporation's 2021 Annual Meeting of Shareholders.
+I would now like to introduce Shacey Petrovic, Insulet's President and Chief Executive Officer.

 Shacey Petrovic - Insulet Corporation - President, CEO & Director

-Thank you, and good morning, everyone.
-Welcome to the 2020 Annual Meeting of Insulet Corporation.
-I am Shacey Petrovic, President and Chief Executive Officer of Insulet, and I will be presiding over the meeting.
-Due to the COVID-19 pandemic, in order to ensure the health and safety of our shareholders, our employees and our Board of Directors, this annual meeting is being conducted virtually via live webcast.
+Thank you.
+Good morning, everyone, and welcome to the 2021 Annual Meeting of Insulet Corporation.
+I am Shacey Petrovic, President and Chief Executive Officer of Insulet, and I will be presiding over this meeting.

-The last few months have posed extraordinary challenges for countries and communities around the world as we've grappled with the impact of COVID-19.
-Our hearts go out to those whose health has been affected, and our gratitude goes out to the many medical professionals and first responders on the front lines.
-We also hope that all of you joining us on today's cal
+The last year has presented all of us with extraordinary challenges, and we are encouraged to finally see signs of the pandemic easing in some parts of the world.
+Here, at Insulet, I am pleased to report that our entire team faced the obstacles head-on and delivered another successful year for the company.
+We quickly adapted to the changing needs of our customers to help simplify life for those living with diabetes.
+We executed our strategy, delivered strong financial performance and expanded our global footprint to bring life-changing innovations to more people across the globe.
+I will have more to say about our

 Insulet Corp Annual Shareholders Meeting Transcript